Joe Rogan: 2009–present: Latest endeavors and podcast

 In 2013, Rogan hosted the television show Joe Rogan Questions Everything on the SyFy network, which aired for six episodes.
 The show covered topics discussed on his podcasts, including the existence of Bigfoot and UFOs, and featured several comedians, experts, and scientists with the aim of trying to "put some subjects to bed ... with an open-minded perspective".
 SyFy agreed to produce the show without a pilot episode.
 The production team gave Rogan some creative control over the program and aimed to present it in his own words where possible.

 The Joe Rogan Experience

 In December 2009, Rogan launched a free podcast with his friend and fellow comedian Brian Redban.
 The first episode was recorded on December 24 and was to be a live weekly broadcast on Ustream, with Rogan and Redban "sitting in front of laptops bullshitting".
-By August 2010, the podcast was named The Joe Rogan Experience and entered the list of Top 100 podcasts on iTunes, and in 2011, was picked up by SiriusXM Satellite Radio.
-The podcast features an array of guests who discuss current events, politics, philosophy, comedy, hobbies and numerous other topics.
-In January 2015, the podcast was downloaded over 11 million times.
+By August 2010, the podcast was named The Joe Rogan Experience and entered the list of Top 100 podcasts on iTunes and in 2011, was picked up by SiriusXM Satellite Radio.
+The podcast features an array of guests who discuss current events, politics, philosophy, comedy, hobbies, and numerous other topics.
+By January 2015, the podcast reached over 11 million monthly downloads.
 By October that year, the podcast was downloaded 16 million times each month, making it one of the most popular free podcasts.